robertjdoig/telement/Matthew_Duddington_Report.md

 ![alt text](https://github.com/robertjdoig/telement/blob/master/blueprint_screenshots/whiteboards/2017_01_09_B.jpg "Remaining tasks / bug fixes Jan 2017")
 ![alt text](https://github.com/robertjdoig/telement/blob/master/blueprint_screenshots/whiteboards/2017_01_10_A.jpg "Remaining tasks / bug fixes Jan 2017")

 To keep track of core tasks progress we used digital post-it-notes via Trello (trello.com).
-This was extreamly useful in helping us keep track of each others progress over the weeks when different members of the team were unable to be in the university lab space at the same time.
+This was extremely useful in helping us keep track of each others progress over the weeks when different members of the team were unable to be in the university lab space at the same time.

 Robert and I also used this to flag or 'check out' certain Blueprints (such as the First Person Character) that were tied into multiple tasks.
-We needed to develop this system as using Unreal with GitHub involved commiting binary files, rather than easily mergeable ascii text, and so we had to be very careful to  avoid overwrighting each other's work.
+We needed to develop this system as using Unreal with GitHub involved committing binary files, rather than easily mergeable ascii text, and so we had to be very careful to  avoid overwriting each other's work.

 Trello also empowered the artists to leave simple bug reports and see them being picked up by Robert and myself when we tagged it with our name and moved it to an in progress column.
 It also provided a simple per-issue discussion thread for followup questions etc.